Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 #### EERP (End to End Response) acknowledgement:

-Odette protocol service used to generate an end-to-end acknowledgement for the transfer at application level.
-In {{< TransferCFT/axwayvariablesComponentShortName  >}}, this acknowledgement takes the form of a reply-type message (see [Reply message](#Reply_message_)).
+Odette protocol service used to generate an end- to- end acknowledgement for the transfer at application level.
+In {{< TransferCFT/axwayvariablesComponentShortName  >}}, this acknowledgement takes the form of a reply- type message (see [Reply message](#Reply_message_)).

 <span id="End_of_transfer_exit_"></span>